elliottroach/Earth-Model/README.md

 For 200-200-200 scale

 Inner Core:
-    The inner core is 1220 km in radius made of solid nickel and iron.
-Dipected as the yellow/white in modle images and is 38.3 mm thick.
+    The inner core is 1220 km in radius made of solid nickel and iron, at 5,430 °C. Dipected as the yellow/white in modle images and is 38.3 mm thick.

 Outer Core:
     The outer core is 2250 km thick and is made of liquid nickel and iron.
 Dipected as the orange in modle images and is 70.6 mm thick.